 - Size and functionality – What purpose do you want this backpack to serve?

 - Features – Do you want more of a laptop-ready digital nomad pack or a full-sized trekking backpack?

 - Price – What is your budget?

-- Carry-On – Anything over 40 liters probably won’t be accepted by airlines as a carry-on item.
+- Carry-On – Anything over 40 litres probably won’t be accepted by airlines as a carry-on item.

-- Ecological footprint – Being a conscious consumer and a mindful traveler.
+- Ecological footprint – Being a conscious consumer and a mindful traveller.